-It’s your point, as external play is not permitted as in most clubs.
+It’s your point, as external play is not permitted in most clubs.
 The point is over at the time the ball goes over the wall.
-At the pro level, where play outside the court is permitted, then ball needs to bounce outside the court first before the point is finished.
+Where play outside the court is permitted, the ball needs to bounce outside the court first before the point is finished.

 Can I reach over the net to hit the ball?

 No, you lose the point, with two exceptions:

 - In the case you hit a hard smash, and the ball comes back to your court from the back wall, your opponents can cross the line of the net to try to reach it before it bounces on your side.